mvcnn/mvcnn/README.md

 To extract the approximated flow along with GBR texture at active regions within frames, use:

 ```
-./mvx -i sample.mp4 -w 1 -r 10 -t 0 --rgb out.rgb --mv out.mv
+./mvx -w 1 -r 10 -t 0 --rgb out.rgb --mv out.mv gbr_sample.mp4
 ```

-This will output the flow and texture to out.mv and out.rgb respectively.
+This outputs the motion vector frames to "out.mv" and selected RGB texture to "out.rgb".
+The script "load_mv.m" is included to read the extracted motion vector frames (requires Matlab). -w specifies that RGB texture should be written every 1 frame (i.e. every frame) -r specifies that all texture should retrieved every 10 frames, and t is the motion vector activity threshold at which RGB texture is written for frames in between reference frames (write if dx^2 + dy^2 > threshold, where dx and dy are the estimated displacements along the x and y axis respectively).
+Please have a look at our paper to have a better idea of how these parameters affect the classifier performance.

 ## Training
 In order to train our model on UCF-101 (split 1) on a single GPU: